TonyLiu2015/Label_correcting_Python/README.md

 # Label_correcting_Python

-define one agent in input_agent.csv file, and the origin_node and destination_node will be used as the source and sink for the shortest path finding.
-The final result will be output in output_agent.csv.
+define agents in input_agent.csv file, and the origin_node and destination_node for each agent will be used as the source and sink for the shortest path finding.
+The final result will be output for each agent in output_agent.csv.